andrewbrown31/SCW-analysis/log.md

 # Log for reproducability

-This text file contains a basic reconstructed log of the functions and software called to produce the results in Brown and Dowdy (2020) doi:
+This text file contains a basic reconstructed log of the functions and software called to produce the results in Brown and Dowdy (in prep.)

-This log utilises python scripts written by the authors, housed in this git repository.
-This is a working repository, and so it is not guaranteed that the software appears exactly as was used to generate the abovementioned paper.
+ This is a working repository, and so it is not guaranteed that the scripts appear exactly as was used to generate the abovementioned paper.
 Although previous states can be accessed through navagating commits.

 #### Set up python environment using conda